Most High (song)

-"Most High" is a song by English rock duo Jimmy Page and Robert Plant from their only studio album, Walking into Clarksdale (1998).
+"Most High" is a song by the English rock duo Jimmy Page and Robert Plant from their only studio album, Walking into Clarksdale (1998).
 The song features a keyboard overdub by Tim Whelan of Transglobal Underground, played in a quarter-tone to mimic Moroccan trance.

 Release and reception

-Issued as a single in the United Kingdom and the United States on 30 March 1998, "Most High" reached No. 1 on the US Billboard Mainstream Rock chart, No. 26 on the UK Singles Chart, and No. 88 on the Australian Singles Chart.
+Issued as a single in the United Kingdom and the United States on 30 March 1998, "Most High" reached No. 1 on the US Billboard Mainstream Rock chart, No. 26 on the UK singles chart, and No. 88 on the Australian Singles Chart.
 In 1999, the song won Page and Plant the Grammy Award for Best Hard Rock Performance.

 B-side "The Window" was one of two known original songs from the sessions to not make the album, the other being "Whiskey from the Glass", included as a bonus on some editions of the album.

 Music video

 The music video for "Most High" was directed by Italian-Canadian photographer and director Floria Sigismondi.
 It was included as a bonus feature on the DVD release of No Quarter: Jimmy Page and Robert Plant Unledded.
 The video, featuring visual references to the religious themes of the song's lyrics, depicts Jimmy Page and Robert Plant as prisoners in a numbered cell block, with other cells holding a series of mutated creatures practicing dark magic.